 - Each person they provide employment information to

-Records must be kept in English at the employment agency’s principal place of business in B.C. for two years.
+Employment agencies need to keep these records in English at their principal place of business in B.C. for 2 years.

 - The amount of money received on behalf of the client from the employer

 - The amount the talent agency claimed as its fee